projectacrn/acrn-hypervisor/doc/tutorials/increase-uos-disk-size.rst

    $ sudo losetup -d $LOOP_DEV

 Congratulations!
-You have successfully resized the disk, partition, and filesystem of your User OS.
+You have successfully resized the disk, partition, and filesystem of your User VM.